CoronaVirus AntiBody Test

 There are concerns that being told you have antibodies may lead to a false sense of security and potentially changes in behaviour, such as becoming less concerned about social distancing.
 This is a reasonable concern and we urge caution in interpreting the test results as anything other than information – having antibodies does not mean you are definitely immune from infection.

-How do I order the test?
+How do I order the test or at home service?

 You can book your consultation with a doctor and order the test at a time to suit using our online booking service.
 You will be able to discuss your personal circumstances, any pre-existing conditions and any questions you may have about the test, before it is ordered.

 The package also includes personal follow-up with a doctor to provide your results.
+If you’d like to arrange a home or office visit, just select the “test at home” package.

 How much does the test cost?